mikegecko/calculator/README.md

 # calculator
-A basic calcultor written with HTML, CSS, & JavaScript.
+A basic calculator written with HTML, CSS, & JavaScript.